Sadak 2

-The film's trailer was released on 12 August 2020 on YouTube, and within a week, it became the second most-disliked video and the most-disliked film teaser/trailer on the platform due to internet users protesting nepotism in Bollywood after the death of Sushant Singh Rajput.
+The film marked Mahesh Bhatt's return as a director after 20 years as well as his final directorial work till date.
+Its trailer was released on 12 August 2020 on YouTube, and within a week, it became the second most-disliked video and the most-disliked film teaser/trailer on the platform due to internet users protesting nepotism in Bollywood in the aftermath of the death of Sushant Singh Rajput.

 Sadak 2 was released on 28 August 2020 on the streaming platform Disney+ Hotstar in India and in U.S. theaters by Gravitas Ventures.
-The film was panned by critics, with criticism for its performance, script, dialogues and use of clichés.
-It marked the final directorial work of Mahesh Bhatt.
+The film was panned by critics who criticized its screenplay, performances, especially Bhatt's, use of clichés, cinematography and music.
+It is deemed inferior to the original by Indian critics and audiences in addition to being considered one of the worst films ever made.

 Plot

 Aarya Desai vandalises a placard of Guru Gyaan Prakash.
 She is stopped by her step-mother Nandini and father Yogesh and Gyaan Prakash's ashram people.
 Ravi Kishore Verma, now an elderly man has recently lost his love and wife, Pooja.
 He attempts suicide and gets hospitalised.
 Ravi refuses when the doctor asks him to admit himself in a mental rehab.
 Aarya runs away, and enters Ravi's home, stating she'd booked Kailash 3 months before.

 Aarya convinces Ravi to visit Kailash for Pooja's sake and gives a letter with her handwriting.
 Ravi agrees.
 Nandini and Yogesh go to Gyaan Prakash with Commissioner Rajesh Puri.
 Gyaan Prakash says Aarya will die by her own blood.

 Aarya tells Ravi about her mission to stop Guru Gyaan Prakash and all other fake gurus.
 In past Nandini killed Aarya's mother Shakuntala, married Yogesh and begun using their wealth to run Gyaan Prakash's ashram.

 Aarya recounts meeting Vishal and initially fighting with him but reconciling and falling in love over a seminar exposing fake gurus.
 After her home is vandalised, they go into hiding.
 They're asked to visit someone who has proof against the gurus.
 However, it turns out as an ambush, and Vishal kills the hitman in self-defense.
 Ravi picks him up from jail.
 Yogesh and Nandini find Vishal and Aarya's reunion in security footage.
 Aarya and Vishal are cornered by gangster Dilip Hathkaaka.

 Ravi arrives and saves them.
 Vishal confesses his real name is Munna Chavan, saying he came to Mumbai to win a reality show but ended up becoming a drug addict.
 Guru Gyaan Prakash's men helped and sent him to pretend to be in love with and kill Aarya.
-However, upon attending her seminars, he started questioning his own belief.
-Ravi takes them to John's house.
+However, upon attending her seminars, he started questioning his own belief and fell in love with Aarya.
+Ravi takes them to his friend, John's house.
 It is revealed that Yogesh had planned Shakuntala's death, and now he kills Nandini.

 In the end, Ravi kills Yogesh and Gyaan Prakash, dies and imagines Pooja calling out to him.
 Aarya performs his last rites, and has also won her battle against fake gurus.